uCiC-app/slate/source/includes/_users.md

 ```
 > The above command returns a 200 success status along with the updated values of the changed fields
+> Note: the response will contain only the field(s) that were modified by the request, since all of the fields are optional.

 ```json
 {
   "visibleLocation": "1",